qoryhanisagal/OnlineStore/README.md

 You can import this into your MongoDB Atlas collection using **MongoDB Compass**:
 1. Connect to your cluster
-2. Select the `organika.products` collection
+2. Select the `cozyteashop.products` collection
 3. Use "Add Data → Insert Document" or Import JSON
 4. Ensure fields include `"title"`, `"price"`, and `"category"`